-Trey Keeley is entering his third season as the head coach of the Baldwin Wallace University men's lacrosse team in 2019-2020.
-In his first two seasons, he has led the Yellow Jackets to 25 victories and a 25-8 record.
+Trey Keeley is entering his fourth season as the head coach of the Baldwin Wallace University men's lacrosse team in 2020-21.
+In his first three seasons, he has led the Yellow Jackets to a 27-12 record.

-A year ago, Keeley and his Yellow Jackets finished with a 14-3 overall and 8-1 Ohio Athletic Conference record.
+The 2019 campaign saw Keeley and his Yellow Jackets finish with a 14-3 overall and 8-1 Ohio Athletic Conference record.
 The 14 victories tied the single-season school-record as did the 14-3 mark.
 He coached his first Division III All-American in graduated senior Chad Steinwachs (Buffalo, N.Y.), who led all of Division III in assists and points per game and also was named as the OAC Offensive Player of the Year.
 Keeley also mentored seven All-OAC and nine Academic All-OAC selections.

 In his first season, the Yellow Jackets were 11-5 overall and advanced to the OAC Championship Game.
 He also coached eight All-OAC performers and six Academic All-OAC selections.